Malva sylvestris: Description

 The flowers are reddish-purple with dark stripes and occur in axillary clusters of 2 to 4 along the main stem with the flowers at the base opening first.
 There are 5 petals, each being up to 2 cm long, and 5 sepals, 3–6 mm long, which are fused in the lower half, and have broadly triangular lobes.
 There is also an epicalyx (or false calyx) with oblong segments, two-thirds as long as calyx lobes (2–3 mm long x 1.5 mm wide).

 Fruits

 Nutlets strongly reticulate (10–12 mericarps, usually without hair, with sharp angle between dorsal and lateral surfaces, 5–6 mm in diameter.

 Seeds

-Also called 'cheeses', the seeds are brown to brownish green when ripe, about 2.5 mm long and wide and 5 to 7 mm in diameter, and shaped like a cheese wheel.
+Also called 'cheeses', the seeds are brown to brownish green when ripe, about 2.5 mm long and wide.

 Chemistry

 M. sylvestris contains malvin and malonylmalvin.
 It also contains the naphthoquinone malvone A, which is also a phytoalexin.

 Subspecies

 Plants previously often described as Malva sylvestris var. malaca are now considered a cultivar group Malva sylvestris Mauritiana group.